Retro-Devils/WickedOS/README.md

 ## Hows this different from Konstakangs build ?

 WickedOS has everything installed for ya.
 Retroarch, other emus, a retro frontend etc.

+## How to add android games ?

+We use apkpure to sideload must our apps.

+If you need google play services you'll have to install Google play and services.

 ## Where/When?